dd9jn/rfc4880bis/crypto-refresh.md

 The version 5 format is similar to the version 4 format except for the addition of a count for the key material.
 This count helps parsing secret key packets (which are an extension of the public key packet format) in the case of an unknown algorithm.
-In addition, fingerprints of version 5 keys are calculated differently from version 4 keys, as described in {{enhanced-key-formats}}.
+In addition, fingerprints of version 5 keys are calculated differently from version 4 keys, as described in {{key-ids-fingerprints}}.

 A version 5 packet contains: